w00lfer/LeagueOfStats/Readme.md

     - LastUpdated
     - When can be updated (Refresh)

-* Search summoner by ResourceId
+* Search summoner by ResourceId :white_check_mark:
     - Id,
     - RiotAccountId
     - RiotSummonerId